Constitution of Spain: Article 155

 This wording is almost identical to Article 37 of the German Basic Law.

-On Friday, October 27, 2017, the Senate of Spain (Senado) voted 214 to 47 to invoke Article 155 of the Spanish Constitution over Catalonia after the Catalan Parliament declared independence.
+On October 27, 2017, the Senate of Spain (Senado) voted 214 to 47 to invoke Article 155 of the Spanish Constitution over Catalonia after the Catalan Parliament unilaterally declared independence.
 Article 155 gave Spanish Prime Minister Rajoy the power to remove secessionist politicians, including Carles Puigdemont, the Catalan leader, and directly rule from Madrid.

 Part IX: Constitutional Court

+The King appoints all twelve members of the Constitutional Court.
+Four are nominated by a 3/5 majority in Congress; four are nominated by a 3/5 majority in the Senate.
+Two are nominated by the government, and the last two by the General Council of the Judiciary.
+They can serve a maximum of 9 years divided into three 3-year renewable terms.
+Serving magistrates and prosecutors, politicians, political party members, or active businessmen can not serve on the Constitutional Court.

 Part X: constitutional amendment

 There are two methods of amending the Spanish Constitution, detailed below.
 The Government, the Congress of Deputies or the Senate can propose constitutional amendments.
 The Parliaments of the Autonomous Communities can also propose a constitutional amendment to the Congress or the Government, but cannot propose an amendment directly.

-There have been 2 amendments to the Spanish constitution, one in 1992 and one in 2011, both were passed with the necessary majority and without a referendum being requested.
+There have been 3 amendments to the Spanish constitution, one in 1992, one in 2011 and one in 2024, all were passed with the necessary majority and without a referendum being requested.